haiwang0706/MSADS_Portfolio/SQL_Assessment.md

 SELECT date,geo,brand_id,revenue,click_rate
 FROM temp
 Order by click_rate DESC
--- I consider the clickrate which represent 'number of click/impression' and order by Descending, it can show top brand in different states of US.The higher the RTC, the more efficient store which is CA brand_id 1.
+-- I consider the clickrate which represent 'number of click/impression' and order by Descending, it can show top brand in different states of US.The higher the click rate the more efficient store which is CA brand_id 1.
 Also, we can set the limited to ignore the low clickrate

 --Question # 5:
 WITH temp AS(